ScintillatorSynth/scintillatorsynth.org/content/en/docs/Developer Documentation/Scintillator-Scinth-Server-Command-Reference.md

 title: Scintillator Scinth Server Command Reference
 linkTitle: Scintillator Scinth Server Command Reference
 weight: 5
-description: A list of all OSC commands accepted by scscinth
+description: A list of all OSC commands accepted by scinsynth
 ---
 <!-- generated file, please edit the original .schelp file(in the Scintillator repository) and then run schelpToMarkDown.scdscript to regenerate. -->